 Rich formatting is a type of text formatting that allows to emphasize some elements with font styles like bold, italic and underline.
 Rich formatting can be used in an app description to highlight some parts of the text.

-The Search Ads intelligence tool is a tool that provides AppTweak users with data and insights to optimize their Apple Search Ads campaigns.
+The Ad Intelligence tool is a tool that provides AppTweak users with data and insights to optimize their Apple Search Ads campaigns.

 The timeline feature on AppTweak displays all the changes that have been made to any app's metadata over time.
 It can be used to compare the changes between several apps, or to have a clear history of all changes made to only one app.

 The “Today” page is a new feature of the App Store on iOS 12.
 It's the first page that users see when opening the App Store, and displays tips from Apple, the “app of the day” as well as the “game of the day”.
 It is updated every day.